trivago/gollum/docs/consumers/systemdconsumer.rst

   FuseTimeoutSec defines the interval in seconds used to check if the fuse can be recovered.
   Note that automatic fuse recovery logic depends on each producer's implementation.
   By default this setting is set to 10.

-**The**
-  The systemd consumer allows to read from the systemd journal.
-  When attached to a fuse, this consumer will stop reading messages in case that fuse is burned.

 **SystemdUnit**
   SystemdUnit defines what journal will be followed.